xster/flutter-wiki/Writing-a-golden-file-test-for-package:flutter.md

 And that’s it!
 Your new golden file will be checked in as the baseline for your new test.

-*Triage permission is restricted to members of flutter-hackers.
+*Triage permission is currently restricted to googlers, with plans to extend to members of flutter-hackers.
 For more information, see [Contributor Access](https://github.com/flutter/flutter/wiki/Contributor-access).*

 ---